ch32-rs/ch5xx-data/README.md

 And CH569/5.

-CH564 is not included, it's more list a CH32V series.
+CH564 is not included, it's more like a CH32V.